mahdi-shafiei/STAT-4830/README.md

 ## Deliverable: a Final Project Due on Week 2

-which you then iterate on throughout the semester.
+...which you then iterate on throughout the semester.

 **Why this approach?**
 Final projects often become a single rushed deliverable.
 We’ll break the project into regular drafts and feedback cycles so your team can iterate, improve, and build something more substantial and refined.
 You’ll have multiple checkpoints, each with opportunities for critique and revision.
 By the end, you’ll have a polished piece of work you can showcase—something worthy of your portfolio or internship applications.

----

 ### Timeline and Milestones